 might spread to other parts of the body.
 Breast cancer is caused mainly due to a complex interaction of personal genetics, environment and lifestyle choices.
 Breast cancer can also be caused due to genetics as about 5% to 10% of cases are due to gene mutations which pass onto generations.

-There are certain factors, which increase the probability of contracting breast cancer.
+Risk factors: There are certain factors, which increase the probability of contracting breast cancer.
 Increasing age, personal and family history of breast cancer, obesity, radiation exposure, pregnancy at an older age, postmenopausal hormone therapy are some of the factors that increase the chances of breast cancer.

-Several forms of surgical methods exist to treat breast cancer.
+Treatment: Several forms of surgical methods exist to treat breast cancer.
 Depending on the condition and spread of the disease a suitable surgery is performed.
 These include mastectomy, lumpectomy, axillary lymph node dissection and removal of both breasts.
 Other forms of treatment include chemotherapy or the use of high doses of drugs to destroy cancerous cells.
 Radiation therapy where X-rays are used to destroy the cancer cells is also effective.